Grievance Procedures, Office of the Vice Provost for Student Affairs

 To articulate the procedures for hearing grievances arising in Student Affairs.

-Persons having grievances with the departments in Student Affairs.
+Students and faculty having grievances with the department of Student Affairs.

 Pursuant to Article XII of the University Senate Code and Articles V and VI of the University Senate Rules and Regulations of the University of Kansas, the Office of the Vice Provost for Student Affairs establishes the following procedure for the hearing of grievances with all offices and departments in Student Affairs.
 This procedure shall be the sole procedure in Student Affairs available to users of the services of the offices and departments of Student Affairs.
 If a grievant initiates any grievance procedure outside of Student Affairs while the grievant's case is under consideration, the Grievance Procedures of Student Affairs are to be immediately terminated.
 Grievances arising from the provision of medical care or psychological services at Watkins Health Services or Counseling and Psychological Services are excluded from this grievance procedure.
 Such grievances should be addressed to the Director of Watkins Health Services or the Director of Counseling and Psychological Services as appropriate.

 No person shall be subjected to discharge, suspension, discipline, harassment, or any form of discrimination for having utilized or having assisted others in the utilization of these grievance procedures.